LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

-would usually default to 0 or -1 (a convention that dates back to the earliest days of C), which is preferable to throwing exceptions for no good reason (not to mention our general dislike of prematurely covering exceptions as a programming technique in CS1 in particular.)
+would usually default to 0 or -1 (a convention that dates back to the earliest days of C), which is preferable to throwing exceptions for no good reason (not to mention our general dislike of prematurely covering exceptions as a programming technique in introductory CS and DS in particular.)

 yield
 ^^^^^^^^^